 - Continual staff communication and awareness

-We have been able to adapt our working practices to keep disruption to the services we provide to a minimum.
-As a global operation with staff based in over 20 countries we are also in a position to use this footprint further to reduce the chances that the delivery of our services is affected.
+We have been able to adapt our working practices to keep disruption to the services we provide to a minimum – having staff in 20 countries allows to manage workload across locations.

 We're taking this situation very seriously, and will provide any additional updates as needed as events continue to unfold.